-We expect to continue to have discussions with the DOJ and the SEC, and we intend to continue to cooperate with their inquiries and requests as they investigate this matter.
-Because these investigations are at an early stage, we cannot predict their outcome or the consequences thereof.
+We expect to continue to have discussions with the DOJ and the SEC regarding the Angola and Iraq matters described above and have indicated that we would further update them as our investigations progress.
+We have engaged outside counsel and independent forensic accountants to assist us with the investigations.
+We intend to continue to cooperate with the DOJ's and the SEC's inquiries and requests in these investigations.
+Because these investigations are ongoing, we cannot predict their outcome or the consequences thereof.